 Sirius XM Holdings uses shared common device identifiers that are universal in the advertising technology ecosystem, such as Apple's Identifier for Advertisers, a random device identifier assigned by Apple to a user's device.
-Sirius XM Holdings uses these common device identifiers for targeting, advertising effectiveness and measurement for the Pandora's advertising business and for Pandora's consumer marketing purposes.
+Sirius XM Holdings uses these common device identifiers for targeting, advertising effectiveness and measurement for the

+Pandora's advertising business and for Pandora's consumer marketing purposes.
 These common device identifiers enable Sirius XM Holdings to match audiences, including with second- and third-party data providers and measurement vendors and enhance Pandora's advertising targeting segments with additional data.
-In its programmatic advertising business, Sirius XM Holdings uses common identifiers to evaluate the success of its Pandora brand consumer marketing campaigns.
+In its programmatic advertising business, Sirius XM Holdings uses common identifiers for several important functions, such as targeting and bidding.
+Sirius XM Holdings also uses common device identifiers to evaluate the success of its Pandora brand consumer marketing campaigns.

-Apple, as well as mobile operating system and browser providers have announced product features and plans that may adversely impact Sirius XM Holdings' ability to use these common identifiers and data collected in connection with these common identifiers in its Pandora business.
+Apple, as well as mobile operating system and browser providers, have implemented product features and plans that may adversely impact Sirius XM Holdings' ability to use these common identifiers and data collected in connection with these common identifiers in its Pandora business.